ensdomains/ens-contracts/certora/README.md

 The current directory contains Certora's formal verification of ENS NameWrapper contract.
 In this directory you will find five sub-directories:

-1. specs - Contains all the specification files that were written by Certora for the asserter contract verification.
+1. specs - Contains all the specification files that were written by Certora for the NameWrapper contract verification.

 - `NameWrapperDemo.spec`  - The main specification file for the NameWrapper contract.
 Contains everything needed for the verification of the contract.
 Includes methods block, definitions, CVL functions, rules etc.